Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

 Key Takeaway

 You don’t need dashboards full of vanity metrics or a team of analysts.
-By tracking MRR, CAC, LTV, NRR, and sales cycle length, you’ll know exactly how healthy your SaaS growth engine is — without drowning in data.
+By tracking MRR, CAC, LTV, NRR, and sales cycle length, you’ll know exactly how healthy your Tech growth engine is — without drowning in data.

 CTA